anidaduharkic/Inviguard-issues/README.md

 * only the authorized users have access to the system
 * the right credentials are put in by the user
-* After a successful login, the user is then navigated to the systems dashboard page.
+* After a successful login, the user is then navigated to the systems user profile page.

 #### 4.2 Profile Page https://github.com/anidaduharkic/Inviguard-issues/issues/8#issue-2183857253